-• Chickenpox - Contracting chickenpox in early pregnancy (before 20 weeks) can sometimes cause birth defects in the fetus.
-Those who get the illness close to the time of delivery risk passing it on to the newborn, which can cause serious illness.
-In addition, those who contract chickenpox during pregnancy are more prone to serious complications from the illness, such as pneumonia.
+Chickenpox - Contracting chickenpox in early pregnancy (before 20 weeks) can sometimes cause birth defects in the fetus.
+Mothers who get the illness close to the time of delivery risk passing it on to the newborn, which can cause serious illness.
+In addition, pregnant women who get chickenpox are more prone to serious complications from the illness, such as pneumonia.

 If you have already had chickenpox, or if you received the chickenpox vaccine, you are immune to the disease.
 If you are immune, your baby is not at risk if you come in contact with someone who has chickenpox.

-Fortunately, most people are immune to chickenpox.
+Fortunately, most women (between 85 and 95%) are immune to chickenpox.
 A blood test can determine whether or not you are immune.
 If you are not immune, you must take special care to avoid coming in contact with anyone who has chickenpox.
 This is becoming easier to do, as chickenpox vaccine is now routinely given during childhood vaccinations.
 However, outbreaks still occur.
 If you are not immune and you accidentally become exposed to chickenpox during pregnancy, let your provider know right away.
 You may be treated with medication that could lessen the severity of the illness.

 Sometimes, children who receive the chickenpox vaccine develop a rash or a sore at the vaccination site.
 In rare cases, this can cause the chickenpox virus to be passed on to someone else.
 If you are not immune to chickenpox and you will be around small children who are scheduled to receive a chickenpox vaccine, please discuss this with your doctor.

-• Fifth's disease - Fifth's disease (erythema infectiosum) is a common illness caused by an organism called parovirus B19.
+Fifth's disease - Fifth's disease (erythema infectiosum) is a common illness caused by an organism called parovirus B19.
 Many people have the infection in childhood.
 Infection can cause mild illness, including redness in the face, headache, joint pain, and fever.
 But about 20% of people who are infected have no symptoms.

-In most cases, if someone is infected with fifth's disease during pregnancy it will not cause any problems.
+In most cases, if a mother is infected with fifth's disease during pregnancy it will not cause any problems.
 However, serious problems in the fetus can occur in a small percentage of cases.

-People who are most likely to come in contact with the illness are those who work with small children on a regular basis (such as teachers, day care providers, or people with other small children at home).
-Fortunately, most of these individuals will also be immune to the disease because of this exposure.
-Still, while you are pregnant you should take care to avoid being exposed to this virus.
+Women who are most likely to come in contact with the illness are those who work with small children on a regular basis (such as teachers, day care providers, or women with other small children at home).
+Fortunately, most of these women are also immune to the disease because of this exposure.
+Still, pregnant women should take care to avoid being exposed to this virus.
 As a general rule in pregnancy, good hygiene practices can help prevent infection.
 Cleaning hands frequently, especially after handling soiled tissues or diapers, and not sharing glasses or utensils with someone who has or was exposed to fifth's disease, can help prevent infection with this virus.

-If you know you have been exposed, contact your provider right away.
-If the provider feels that you have been infected, your fetus will be monitored.
+A woman who knows she was exposed should contact her provider right away.
+If the provider feels the woman has been infected, her fetus will be monitored.

 Cytomegalovirus (CMV) - CMV is another viral infection that is common, especially in children.
 It usually causes no symptoms, though illness can occur.
-If you become infected while pregnant, the virus can pass to the fetus.
+Pregnant women who become infected can pass the virus on to the fetus.
 In a small number of cases, this can cause serious problems.

 The most dangerous time for infection is the first 20 weeks of pregnancy.

-Those who work with small children are especially prone to infection, but many were probably exposed before getting pregnant and will be immune.
-In some cases, a screening test can be done to determine whether or not someone who is pregnant is immune to CMV.
+Women who work with small children are especially prone to infection, but many were probably exposed before getting pregnant and will be immune.
+In some cases, a screening test can be done to determine whether or not a pregnant woman is immune to CMV.